 Archbishop’s Palace in Prague

-The very first seat of the archbishop of Prague’s was located on the Lesser Side under the Prague Castle.
-According to the legends that was a Romanesque palace, built in 13th century at the command of bishop Ondrej (1214-1224), so perfectly, that even a king was jealous of its beauty.
-Unfortunately, this palace burned down during the Hussite wars and was never rebuilt.
+The first seat of the Archbishop of Prague was on the Lesser Side under Prague Castle.
+According to legend it was a Romanesque Palace.
+The 13th century saw it’ building at the command of Bishop Ondrej (1214-1224).
+Apparently the building was so perfect, that the King was jealous of its beauty.
+Unfortunately, with the Palace burning down during the Hussite Wars and it was to remain that way.

-After 140 years of Prague without an archbishop, a new one was elected in year 1561.
-King Ferdinand I. decided to donate an empty palace in front of the Prague Castle, for his new residence.
-The very first reconstruction turned this palace from gothic style to renaissance.
+After 140 years without an archbishop, Prague decided to elect a new one in 1561.
+In a generous act, King Ferdinand I. decided to donate an empty Palace in front of Prague Castle to be the archbishop’s new residence.
+The very first reconstruction turned this palace from a Gothic to a Renaissance style.

-A great new reconstruction (and so far the most important one) was carried out between 1674-1694 by an Italian architect from Rome called J.B.
-Mathey.
-He expanded the palace and rebuilt it in baroque style.
-The very last architectural changes were done between years 1764-93 by J. Wirch, who applied currently popular rococo decorations..
+A great new reconstruction was carried out between 1674-1694 by a French architect from Dijon called Jean Baptiste Mathy He expanded the Palace and rebuilt it in Baroque style.
+The last architectural changes were between the years of 1764-93.
+They were by Johann Joseph Wirch, who applied contemporary popular Rococo decorations.

-Throughout the modern history of the 19th and 20th centuries, the palace was maintained just as it was.
-The last major reconstruction (1995-1998) was necessary, because underground works beneath the Castle had damaged the structure of the Archbishop’s palace.
-Reconstruction successfully secured it and the palace continues to be used as the seat of Prague’s archbishop to this day.
+Throughout the 19th and 20th centuries, the Palace was maintained just as it was.
+The last major reconstruction (1995-1998) was necessary because underground works beneath the Castle had damaged the palaces structure.
+Reconstruction successfully secured it.
+The Palace is the seat of Prague’s archbishop to this day.

 Archbishop’s Palace info: